Safeguarding Policy – Neuro Exploration

 5. Safe Recruitment & DBS Checks

-• Role descriptions will clearly indicate any safeguarding responsibilities.
+• Role descriptions clearly indicate safeguarding responsibilities.

 6. Training & Induction